High School Mock Trial

 $170.00 | $265.00 |

 *Decisions about the number of teams permitted are made in consultation with our site hosts to ensure that we can accommodate as many teams as possible.
-We will announce capacity limits to all teachers at the 2024 Mock Trial Conference on September 24 and on this website afterward.
+Capacity limits are typically announced to all teachers at the annual Mock Trial Conference and on this website afterward.

 FAQ